luk400/vim-jukit/README.md

 let g:jukit_shell_cmd = 'ipython3'
 "    - Specifies the command used to start a shell in the output split.
 Can also be an absolute path.
 Can also be any other shell command, e.g. `R`, `julia`, etc. (note that output saving is only possible for ipython) let g:jukit_terminal = ''
 "   - Terminal to use.
-Can be one of '', 'kitty', 'vimterm', 'nvimterm', 'tmux' or 'zellij'.
-If '' is given then will try to detect terminal: zellij is detected via `$ZELLIJ`, kitty via window class; otherwise defaults to 'vimterm' or 'nvimterm' (depending on `has("nvim")`). let g:jukit_use_tcomment = 0
+Can be one of '', 'vimterm', 'nvimterm', or 'zellij'.
+If '' is given then will try to detect terminal: zellij is detected via `$ZELLIJ`; otherwise defaults to 'vimterm' or 'nvimterm' (depending on `has("nvim")`).
+Support for kitty/tmux+iTerm2/ueberzug was removed in 2026-04. let g:jukit_use_tcomment = 0
 "   - Whether to use tcomment plugin (https://github.com/tomtom/tcomment_vim) to comment out cell markers.
 If not, then cell markers will simply be prepended with `g:jukit_comment_mark` let g:jukit_comment_mark = '#'